 Also during this year, Mike McLanahan stepped down as President and took on the role of Chairman of the Board, with George Sidney succeeding him as President.
 With this move, Sean McLanahan became the company’s Executive Vice President and Chief Financial Officer.

-McLanahan celebrated its 175th anniversary and published a history book to commemorate it.
-Mike McLanahan was awarded the Lifetime Achievement Award for Business Excellence by the Chamber of Blair County.
+McLanahan celebrated its 175th anniversary and published a history book to commemorate it, and Mike McLanahan was awarded the Lifetime Achievement Award for Business Excellence by the Chamber of Blair County.

 The Blast and Paint facility was also completed this year as part of the company’s continued growth and expansion to maintain a high level of quality, safety and efficiency.